Lovis Corinth: Legacy

 The house where Corinth was born is still in the town of Tapiau, which is now called Gvardeysk, and located in Kaliningrad Oblast, Russia.

 In 1910 Corinth had donated the painting Golgatha for the altar of the church of his birthplace, Tapiau.
 At the end of the Second World War, when the Red Army invaded East Prussia, this painting disappeared without trace.
 Tapiau was among the few East Prussian places not devastated by the war, which makes it likely that the painting was looted rather than destroyed.

 In 1926, a commemorative exhibition of Corinth's paintings and watercolors was presented at the Nationalgalerie in Berlin, and an exhibition of his prints and drawings was held at the Berlin Academy.
 By 1930 the Nationalgalerie acquired several major paintings by Corinth in addition to those already in its collection.

 During the Third Reich, Corinth's work was condemned by the Nazis as degenerate art.
 In 1937, Nazi authorities removed 295 of his works from public collections, and transported seven of them to Munich where they were displayed in March 1937 in the Degenerate Art Exhibition.

 In 2007, the German city of Hanover returned a painting by Corinth to the heirs of Jewish collector Curt Glaser, who sold it in 1933 to fund his escape from the Nazis.
 The painting from 1914, Römische Campagna (Roman Landscape), was handed to Glaser's heirs, represented by his U.S.-based niece and her daughter.

+In 2015 heirs of Holocaust victims Thea and Fritz Goldschmidt made a restitution claim for Covinth's Tyrolean Woman with Cat" ("Tirolerin mit Katze") after the painting appeared at the Im Kinsky auction house in Vienna on sale from an anonymous owner.
+The Austrian auction house refused to say who bought the looted painting.
+The painting is listed on the German Lost Art Foundation Lostart Database and on the Monuments Men Foundation's "Most Wanted List" of stolen art.

 In June 2021, the Royal Museums of Fine Arts of Belgium in Brussels agreed to return Corinth's 1913 Blumenstilleben (Still Life with Flowers) to the heir of Gustav and Emma Mayer, who were persecuted by the Nazis and forced to flee because of their Jewish heritage.